By Sam Smith

 Chris Wilkins is also cautious about a law change but rules out continuing with the law as it is.
 “I think a lot of different options are viable depending on what your objectives are.
 One option is not going to meet all the different objectives you might have.
 But I am cautiously in favour of some reform.
 Of the options there are, the only two that I would personally rule out would be continuing with prohibition and criminal penalties or a commercial market like alcohol.
 So something in between those two would be ideal.”

 Joseph Boden is an Associate Professor in Psychological Medicine at the University of Otago.
+He is an expert in substance abuse.

 Chris Wilkins is an Associate Professor and leader of the drug research team at SHORE Research Centre, Massey University.